HouseCarers Pricing and Review 2026: Is It Worth It

 HouseCarers has been in this market for 25 years.
 It has a community, a referral programme, free verification, and a global listing base.
 These are real assets.
 But with a complicated, outdated interface and listing numbers that have not kept pace with the growth of the broader market, the platform needs meaningful investment to compete meaningfully in 2026.

 If HouseCarers simplifies its interface, invests in a proper mobile app, and works on growing listing volume in the major markets, it has the foundation to be a genuine competitive option.
 If those updates happen, this review will be updated to reflect them.
-Until then, it sits in the supplementary tier rather than the primary one.

 Our TrustedHouseSitters alternatives guide covers the full platform landscape.
 Join HouseCarers via our affiliate link if the referral programme or free verification makes it the right fit.